devleaks/cockpitdecks-docs/docs/index.md

 Cockpitdecks can run on the same computer as X-Plane, or a remote computer, network-connected to X-Plane.

+> [!WARNING]
+> The latest version of Cockpitdecks (release 15 and above) **requires** the latest version of X-Plane, 12.1.4, because Cockpitdecks now exclusively relies on the new Web API (and no longer on UDP).
+Please make sure you update X-Plane to the latest release before installing and using Cockpitdecks.

 You can now proceed to the discovery of Cockpitdecks [[Introduction]], or directly jump to the [[Cockpit]] that holds all your decks.
 If you are impatient to try Cockpitdecks, head for [[Installation]].
 If you want to learn more about Cockpitdecks and why it exists, head [[History|here]].

 **Post Scriptum**